Did you know there’s an International Talk Like a Pirate Day?

 And so, randomly (and a little perplexingly), International Talk Like A Pirate Day was born.
 (Yay for us!)

-The possibilities for pirate-themed fun are endless, but we’ve given you some ideas below so that maybe you can throw your own pirate party along with your studies!
+The possibilities for pirate-themed fun to celebrate this day are endless, but we’ve given you some ideas below so that maybe you can throw your own pirate party along with your studies!
 (And heck, why limit it to one day?
 There are enough ideas here to make it Pirate Week!)

-Talk Like a Pirate Day Party, Lessons, and Activities
+29 Talk Like a Pirate Day Activities, Lessons, and Projects

 1. Pirate Lesson Plans Ideas